How to scrape a page behind a login in Playwright

 const browser = await chromium.launch({ headless: true })

-// Load the cookies + localStorage captured by save-login.mjs.
+// load the cookies + localStorage captured by save-login.mjs.

-// The new context starts already authenticated.
+// the new context starts already authenticated.

 const context = await browser.newContext({ storageState: 'storageState.json' })